Find a job

 Your educational credentials are certificates that show that you have completed high school or post-secondary education.
 The International Qualifications Assessment Service (IQAS) will assess your international academic credentials and provide an assessment that indicates how your credentials compare to standards in Alberta.

-An IQAS assessment can be used to support your application for employment, admission to select post-secondary institutions, and licensure with select professional regulatory organizations.
+An IQAS assessment can be used to support your application for employment, admission to select post-secondary institutions, and licensure with select Professional Regulatory Organization (PRO).
 As an agency designated by the Government of Canada, IQAS also completes Educational Credential Assessments (ECA) for immigration purposes.

 Regulated occupations and trades

-Regulated occupations and trades require recognition by professional regulatory organization or trade organization to ensure workers meet standards of practice.
+Regulated occupations and trades require recognition by professional regulatory bodies to ensure workers meet standards of practice.